KohaILS/koha-manual-zh-cn/source/systempreferences.rst

     **Note**

-    Edit :ref:`opacheader` if you'd like to add a library name above your search box on the OPAC
+    Add a news item with the opacheader display location with the :ref:`news tool <news-label>` if you'd like to add a library name above your search box on the OPAC

 |image64|